1418 Rock Springs Road

 The Back Room Steakhouse is in a shopping center next to a Beef O'Brady restaurant.

-I have nothing against the Beef boys, but this steakhouse is not related and is definitely in the fine dining category.
+This restaurant is separate from the Beef and is definitely in the fine dining category.
 They even request you wear a collared shirt.

 When you enter the restaurant you can see the entire dining room and bar all at once.
 It is a pleasant environment with the reception desk on the right as soon as you come in.